 For more information, follow the official instruction.

 Flatpak application support in Software Center

 There are two ways to use the Flatpak software.
-One is using Ubuntu software center, and another one is using the command line interface.
+One is using the Ubuntu software center, and another one is using the command line interface.
 Command line might be a bit difficult for the new users, but here I recommend you to enable Flatpak support for Gnome software center.
-Run the following command to install Gnome software plugin:
+Run the following command to install the Gnome software plugin:

 sudo apt install gnome-software-plugin-flatpak

 Now you can download .flatpakref file format application from software specific website or visit FlatHub – Flatpak app store.

 This Gnome software plugin will allow you to open a .flatpakref file directly in Ubuntu software center and let you install or launch the application.

 4. Install Software in Ubuntu Using Snap Packages

 Canonical has created Snaps for providing a cross-platform solution for installing applications on any Linux distributions.
 It’s a universal package management system which comes with all the dependencies and libraries that software is required to run on any Linux system.